The Clash: Notable covers of the Clash songs

 Before M.I.A. had an international hit in 2008 with "Paper Planes", which is built around a sample from "Straight to Hell", she referenced "London Calling" on 2003's "Galang".
 A cover of "The Guns of Brixton" by German punk band Die Toten Hosen was released as a single in 2006.
 A version by reggae singer Jimmy Cliff with Tim Armstrong from Rancid was scheduled for release in November 2011.
 American-Irish punk band Dropkick Murphys released a cover of "The Guns of Brixton" on Anti Heroes vs Dropkick Murphys (1997).

 In June 2009, Bruce Springsteen & the E Street Band opened their concert in Hyde Park, London, with "London Calling".
 The concert was later released on DVD as London Calling: Live in Hyde Park.
 Bruce Springsteen, Little Steven, Dave Grohl and Elvis Costello performed the same song at the 2003 Grammys as a tribute to Joe Strummer, who died the year before.
 In 2009, Springsteen & the E Street Band covered Strummer's song "Coma Girl" and in 2014, along with Tom Morello, they opened some of their shows on the High Hopes Tour with "Clampdown".
-Ben Folds covered The Clash's "Lost in the Supermarket" for the soundtrack to the 2006 animated film Over the Hedge.
+Ben Folds covered "Lost in the Supermarket" for the soundtrack to the 2006 animated film Over the Hedge.

 The band has also had a notable impact on music in the Spanish-speaking world.
 In 1997, a Clash tribute album featuring performances by Buenos Aires punk bands was released.
-Many rock en español bands such as Todos Tus Muertos, Café Tacuba, Maldita Vecindad, Los Prisioneros, Tijuana No, and Attaque 77, are indebted to the Clash.
+Many rock en español bands such as Todos Tus Muertos, Café Tacuba, Maldita Vecindad, Los Prisioneros, Tijuana No and Attaque 77 are indebted to the Clash.
 Argentina's Los Fabulosos Cadillacs covered "Should I Stay or Should I Go", London Callings "Revolution Rock" and "The Guns of Brixton", and invited Mick Jones to sing on their song "Mal Bicho".
 The Clash's influence is similarly reflected in Paris-founded band Mano Negra's politicised lyrics and fusion of musical styles.

 In March 2022, following Russia's invasion of Ukraine, surviving members of the Clash gave permission to Ukrainian punk band Beton to rewrite the lyrics of London Calling.
 The song was mixed in Los Angeles by music producer Danny Saber and proceeds from its sales were designated to help fund war efforts.